ryan-c-lewis/bible-lists/README.md

 ### What is this?

-Each file is a list of texts that I deem relavent to one topic in the Bible.
+Each file is a list of texts that I think are relevant to a topic.

 ### Okay... but why?